Health care reform: AT&T seeks profit by denying benefits

 Corporate health care reform maneuvers

 The quest for universal coverage spawned the idea to drop health care benefits.
 Fortune reports that we know this because of other cynical corporate maneuvers over health care reform.
 When President Obama signed the health care bill, AT&T and Verizon made headlines announcing hits on their projected earnings of about $1 billion.
 Why?
 The health care bill ends tax deduction for the federal retiree drug-benefit subsidy.
-For corporations, this subsidy was an instant cash loan they didn’t have to pay back.
+For corporations, this subsidy was an fast cash loan they didn’t have to pay back.
 The government gave them money they didn’t earn to pay for retiree drug benefits, which they were allowed to deduct from their taxable earnings.

 The announcements by AT&T and Verizon that health care reform would cost them billions of dollars infuriated Congressman Henry Waxman.
 He accussed them of grandstanding to exaggerate the cost of health care reform on employers.
 As chairman of the House Energy and Commerce Committee, he ordered them to turn over documents related to how they were dealing with health care costs.

 Health care bill: unintended consequences